 Main advantages of hiring an employee:

-• Commitment: Employees feel a certain connection with the company.
+-Commitment: Employees feel a certain connection with the company.
 Forming a cohesive work environment that can be positive for your small business.

-• Less expensive salaries: Hourly wage is usually lower than a freelancer’s fee because an employee feels secure having a stable day-to-day job.
+-Less expensive salaries: Hourly wage is usually lower than a freelancer’s fee because an employee feels secure having a stable day-to-day job.

-• Steadiness: You can rely on them for several tasks and responsibilities during their paid hours.
+-Steadiness: You can rely on them for several tasks and responsibilities during their paid hours.
 On the other hand, freelancers need to be booked if needed.

 Beware!
 Don’t hire an employee if you don’t have:

-• Time and resources for their training: Employees usually receive training, time to adjust to their new workplace and they are provided with the equipment, and materials necessary to perform their work.
+-Time and resources for their training: Employees usually receive training, time to adjust to their new workplace, and they are provided with the equipment, and materials necessary to perform their work.

-• Capital to invest in them: Employees receive insurance, contributions for their retirement, paid extra time, and social security, among others.
+-Capital to invest in them: Employees receive insurance, contributions for their retirement, paid extra time, and social security, among others.

-• Commitment to be legally subjected to federal state regulations on wages, salaries, overtime, and other implications.
+-Commitment to be legally subjected to federal state regulations on wages, salaries, overtime, and other implications.

-• Full-time employees can work between 30-40 hours a week and are entitled to receive most compensations and benefits. • Part-time employees work a fraction of these hours and have fewer compensations.
+-Part-time employees work a fraction of these hours and have fewer compensations.
 They typically do not receive paid vacations or holidays, nor benefits such as health insurance.
 Therefore, it is cheaper to hire part-time employees.

-Important paperwork needed when employing: Payroll taxes.
+Important paperwork that you'll need when employing: Payroll taxes.

 Employers are legally expected to collect and pay taxes throughout the whole payroll process.
 Here are some U.S. Federal payroll taxes components you should take into consideration:

-• Federal Income Tax Withholding: Taxes withheld from employees pay for federal income taxes owed by the employees.
-The amount of federal income tax is defined by the information employees give in Form W-4, required once hired.
+-Federal Income Tax Withholding: Taxes withheld from employees pay for federal income taxes owed by the employees.
+The amount of federal income tax is defined by the information employees give in Form W-4 required once hired.

-• FICA taxes: The Federal Insurance and Contributions Act taxes include Social Security and Medicare.
+-FICA taxes: The Federal Insurance and Contributions Act taxes include Social Security and Medicare.
 A shared tax between employees and employers.
 The employer deducts the employee's share, which is one-half the total due, from employee wages/salaries, and the employer pays the other half.

-• Additional Medicare Tax: Incorporated as part of the Affordable Care Act, employers withhold 0.9% Additional Medicare Tax on employees' earnings that exceed a threshold.
+-Additional Medicare Tax: Incorporated as part of the Affordable Care Act, employers withhold 0.9% Additional Medicare Tax on employees' earnings that exceed a threshold.

-• Payment of unemployment insurance and worker compensation insurance.
+-Payment of unemployment insurance and worker compensation insurance.

 What is a contractor?

-Unlike employees who commit to working imposed hours to a company, a contractor has the freedom to decide their schedule, who to work for and to have several employers at the same time.
+Unlike employees who commit to working imposed hours to a company, a contractor has the freedom to decide their schedule, who to work for, and to have several employers at the same time.

-Main advantages of contracting:
+Pros of contracting:

-• Less paperwork and payroll obligations: companies don’t have to withhold taxes from contracted, pay taxes or fees for their social security, health plan, and other benefits.
+-Less paperwork and payroll obligations: Companies don’t have to withhold taxes from contracted, pay taxes or fees for their social security, health plan, and other benefits.

-• You don’t need intensive time and skills to train them for a position: When it comes to training you don’t need to invest money in seeking, hiring, and training full-time employees.
+-You don’t need intensive time and skills to train them for a position: When it comes to training you don’t need to invest money in seeking, hiring, and training full-time employees.

-• Reduced costs on equipment: An independent often provides his/her tools.
+-Reduced costs on equipment: An independent often provides his/her tools.

 Beware!
 Don’t hire an employee if you don’t have:

-• A short-term job in mind for them: Contractors are professionals with specialized skills, and sometimes they are the only option to cover a specific task during a specific timeframe.
+-Short-term job in mind for them: Contractors are professionals with specialized skills, and sometimes they are the only option to cover a specific task during a specific timeframe.

-• Trust in their work: You can assign duties to an independent contractor and impose a deadline and work product, but you cannot tell that person how to get the job done.
+-Trust in their work: You can assign duties to an independent contractor and impose a deadline and work product, but you cannot tell that person how to get the job done.

 Important paperwork needed when employing: